thenativeweb/defekt/README.md

 #### Hydrating errors

 Sometimes you need to serialize and deserialize your errors.
-Afterwards they are missing their prototype-chain and Error-related functionality.
+Afterwards they are missing their prototype-chain and `Error`-related functionality.
 To restore those, you can hydrate a raw object to a `CustomError`-instance:

 ```typescript
 import { defekt, hydrateCustomError } from 'defekt';